frederic-perez/AmE-dictionary/data/idioms.md

 __the other side__ Existence after death; the world of the afterlife. _I miss my wife terribly, but I keep the faith that I will see her on the other side some day._
 __the outside world__ The people, culture, ideas, or experiences beyond an enclosed, sheltered, or remote place, situation or environment. _Being raised out on the farm meant Jacob had little knowledge of the outside world._
 __the party is over__
-__the pit of (one’s) stomach__ :two: An area in the core of one’s abdomen, approximately in or near one’s stomach, in which one feels a physical response to strong emotion, especially fear, stress, or anxiety. _I’ve had this awful feeling in the pit of my stomach all morning because I know we’ll be finding out the results to the final exam this afternoon._
+__the pit of (one’s) stomach__ :three: An area in the core of one’s abdomen, approximately in or near one’s stomach, in which one feels a physical response to strong emotion, especially fear, stress, or anxiety. _I’ve had this awful feeling in the pit of my stomach all morning because I know we’ll be finding out the results to the final exam this afternoon._
 __the powers that be__
 __the proof is in the pudding__ :dart::two: The final results of something are the only way to judge its quality or veracity. _OK, if I did everything right, the engine should work right, but the proof will be in the pudding._
 __the pump__ _informal_ A gasoline pump, used as a synecdoche to represent gas stations as a whole. _Prices at the pump have been at their lowest since 1995._